 The principles of 3R

-Comparative Medicine (KM) strives to continuously and in a broad perspective work with 3R perspectives based on an evidence based foundation.
-The goal of the 3R office is that an understanding for the 3R policy shall permeate the work of the whole research community at KI.
+Comparative Medicine strives to continuously and in a broad perspective work with 3R perspectives based on an evidence based foundation.
+The goal of the 3R office is that an understanding for the 3R policy shall permeate the work of the whole research community at Karolinska Institutet.

-Everyone working with research animals at KI will have the necessary education to fulfil the vision and share a common set of values.
+Everyone working with research animals at Karolinska Institutet will have the necessary education to fulfil the vision and share a common set of values.

-The principles of the 3Rs (Replacement, Reduction and Refinement) were developed over 50 years ago by W.M.S.
+The principles of the 3Rs (Replacement, Refinement and Reduction) were developed over 50 years ago by W.M.S.
 Russell and R.L.
 Burch, as a framework for humane animal research.
 Today the 3Rs are increasingly seen as a framework for conducting high quality science in the academic world with more focus on developing alternative approaches which avoid the use of animals.
 More about alternative methods

 The National Committee for the Protection of Animals used for Scientific Purposes/The Swedish 3R-center has now published its Annual report for 2017.
 Annual Report of the Swedish 3R Center and National committee.